 Are You Ready for a Microbiome Reset?

-You can start this reset with the following 3 steps:
+You can start this reset with the following three steps:

-- Drink my Slippery Elm Prebiotic Tea/Decoction for 1-2 months to restore the environment of the gut with a healthy and gentle soluble fiber tea.
+- Drink my Slippery Elm Prebiotic Tea/Decoction for 1-2 months to restore the gut environment with healthy and gentle soluble fiber.

-- Supplement your seasonal diet with my Flora Restore Max probiotic – a well-studied colonizing bifidobacteria-packed probiotic shown to support the proliferation of other healthy gut bacteria.
+- Supplement your seasonal diet with my Flora Restore Max probiotic—a well-studied colonizing bifidobacteria-packed probiotic shown to support proliferation of other healthy gut bacteria.